Are you a shoe store manager?

 (Report RR151 from the Health and Safety Executive)

-EXCERPTS FROM THE HEALTH AND SAFETY RISK ASSESSMENT
+EXCERPTS FROM OUR HEALTH AND SAFETY RISK ASSESSMENT FOR SHOE STORES

 - Handling hazards when stocking shelves: Stocking shelves in the shoe store involves a great deal of manual handling.
 This is because the various products have to be put on the shoe store shelf one by one, by hand.
 However, as the weight of a pair of shoes is usually less than 2 kilograms, the likelihood of long-term damage is low.
 Risks associated with manual handling are present when handling products packaged in large quantities, or heavy, bulky unit products.
 However, several other criteria increase the risks: long handling distances, difficulty in moving around the shoe store (steps to climb, cluttered area, etc.), and above all, the way loads are carried (good/bad posture).
 In the short term, the possible risks associated with handling are pain, particularly muscular pain, mainly affecting the upper limbs.
 In the long term, manual handling can lead to Musculoskeletal Disorders (MSD) affecting muscles, tendons and nerves in the upper limbs (shoulders, elbows, wrists) and spine (back pain, neck pain and lumbago).